 Results: Analysis of the various diagnostic methods for OLK detection was studied and the early stage metabolomic profiling with the help of various “omics” approaches were explored.

 Conclusions: It may be concluded that despite various advancements in OC therapy, few OC can show symptoms only at an advanced stage like in few OLK cases.
 Thus there arises a need of early detection of this potential neo plasticity by metabolomic profiling by biomarkers.
 Modern ‟Omics” strategies can potentially serve this need by giving major contribution to metabolomics profiling.

 How to cite this article:

-Shalini Basu, Vertika Rai, Surajit Bose, Rashmi Mukherjee and Chandan Chakraborty.
+Shalini Basu, Vertika Rai, Surajit Bose, Rashmi Mukherjee, Chandan Chakraborty.
 Metabolomics approaches in oral Leukoplakia: A mini review.
-International Journal of Applied Dental Sciences.
-2019; 5(1): 83-88.
+Int J Appl Dent Sci 2019;5(1):83-88.